Henry Frederick, Prince of Wales: London

-James became King of England in 1603 at the Union of the Crowns and his family moved south.
-Anne of Denmark came to Stirling to collect her son, and after an argument with the Prince's keepers, Marie Stewart, Countess of Mar and the Master of Mar, was allowed to take Henry to Edinburgh on 28 May.
-On the following Sunday she took him to St Giles Kirk in her famous silver coach, and they subsequently travelled to England.
+James became king of England in 1603 at the Union of the Crowns and his family moved south.
+Queen Anne came to Stirling to collect her son, and after an argument with the prince's keepers, Marie Stewart, Countess of Mar and the Master of Mar, was allowed to take Henry to Edinburgh on 28 May.
+On the following Sunday Anne took him to St Giles Kirk in her silver coach.
+Anne and Henry arrived in England, at the fortified town of Berwick-upon-Tweed, on 1 June.

-Henry's tutor Adam Newton continued to serve the Prince, and several Scottish servants from the Stirling household were retained, including the poet David Murray.
+Henry's tutor Adam Newton continued to serve the prince, and several Scottish servants from the Stirling household were retained, including the poet David Murray.
 The prince was lodged at Oatlands and Nonsuch Palace, and was relocated to Winchester during an outbreak of plague.
-At Winchester, in September 1603, Anne of Denmark produced a masque to welcome her son, which was controversial.
+At Winchester, in September 1603, Queen Anne produced a masque to welcome her son, which was controversial.
 In November 1603 he was staying at Wilton House, and King James joked that a letter presented to Henry by the Venetian diplomats was bigger than he was.
 Henry rode with the Earl of Nottingham and his governor Sir Thomas Chaloner to Salisbury to dine with the Venetian ambassador Nicolò Molin and other diplomats.
 This was the first time he had made an appearance and dined outside the royal household, and his father joked that Henry was the ambassador's prisoner.

 On 15 March 1604, Henry rode on horseback behind his father through the streets of London during the delayed Royal Entry.
 From 1604 onwards, Henry often stayed at St James's Palace.
-The gardens were improved for him by Alphonsus Fowle.
-The daily expenses of the Prince in England were managed by the Cofferer of the Household, Henry Cocke and after 1610 David Foulis.
-David Murray of Gorthy was keeper of the Prince's privy purse and his accounts reveal some details of Henry's interests.
+Alphonsus Fowle improved the gardens for him.
+Henry's daily expenses in England were managed by the Cofferer of the Household, Henry Cocke and after 1610 David Foulis.
+David Murray of Gorthy was keeper of the prince's privy purse and his accounts reveal some details of Henry's interests.

 Two Scottish tailors, Alexander Wilson and Patrick Black, moved to London and made the prince's clothes.
 Wilson made him doublets and hose from cloth supplied by Robert Grigge, and a hunting coat of green chamlet lined with velvet.
 The prince was supplied with perfumed gloves made of stag's leather, perfumed gloves from Córdoba, and embroidered waistcoats "wrought very curiously in colour silks".